Mohammed Ismail Abdul Khalique

 Mohammad Ismail Abdul Khalique is an Islamic scholar and an Indian politician from Malegaon city, Maharashtra.
 He had two terms as Member of the Maharashtra Legislative Assembly.
 He won from the Malegaon Central (Vidhan Sabha constituency).
 He first won in 2009 by Jan Surajya Shakti.
 In 2014, he joined Nationalist Congress Party and contested elections, but lost.
 In 2019, he joined AIMIM.
-He is also general secretary of Jamiate ulema-e-hind.
+He is also general secretary of Jamiat Ulema-e-Hind.